 We are committed to improving student achievement in New Hampshire public schools, providing learning opportunities for teachers and students, and ensuring that all students are ready to learn.

-Motivated by the belief that a child’s physical, social or emotional needs should never stand in the way of classroom success, NEA-NH created the New Hampshire Foundation for Teaching and Learning (NHFTL) in 1996.
-The NHFTL Children’s Fund has been focused on improving teaching, student learning and education for public school teachers and students across the state, working to provide public school students with items and services needed for school success that are not provided by other agencies.
+Motivated by the belief that a child’s physical, social or emotional needs should never stand in the way of classroom success, NEA-NH created the Scott McGilvray Children’s Fund.
+The Children’s Fund has been focused on improving teaching, student learning and education for public school teachers and students across the state, working to provide public school students with items and services needed for school success that are not provided by other agencies.

-Things like glasses, clothing, medical care, transportation and school supplies, to name just a few of the ways NHFTL has stepped in with emergency stopgap measures for New Hampshire’s public school children.
-NHFTL is a direct impact program, making a difference one child at a time because we believe in opportunity, respect and fairness.
+Things like glasses, clothing, medical care, transportation and school supplies, to name just a few of the ways The Fund has stepped in with emergency stopgap measures for New Hampshire’s public school children.
+The Fund is a direct impact program, making a difference one child at a time because we believe in opportunity, respect and fairness.

 The Children’s Fund isn’t the only example of our shared values in action.

-You see, these attacks on education, opportunity and fairness are not ancient history – they all happened within the last 3 years.
-As the legislative season restarts and we enter into contract negotiations, those who label us as selfish villains and thugs have already renewed their attacks on us and all that we stand for.
+Each legislative season, those who label us as selfish villains and thugs renew their attacks on us and all that we stand for.

 - Is it wrong to belief that every child in NH deserves a great public school, and caring qualified educators?